QubelyLabs/origamy-go-sdk/HTTP_SPEC.md

 ## Overview

 The HTTP service receives batched analytics events from the Origamy Go SDK (and other SDKs) at the `/v1/batch` endpoint.
+The wire format is intentionally identical to the Origamy Web SDK so a single backend handles all SDK types uniformly.

 ---